CodeForPhilly/laddr/README.md

   - Any site member can log a media article about a project
   - Attach photo and an exerpt
   - Buzz shows up on the [project's page], the [home page], and the [global buzz feed]
+- [Big Screen]
+  - A live status page for display during events
+  - Latest member checkins to event
+  - Markdown box for announcements

 ## Brigades using Laddr
 - [Code for Philly](http://codeforphilly.org)